 Masses and Prayer Services

-The next Caelorum at St. Joan of Arc Church in Hershey will be April 6 at 7 p.m.
+The next Caelorum at St. Joan of Arc Church in Hershey will be Wednesday, April 12 at 7 p.m.
 Join your brothers and sisters in Christ as we come together to adore, praise and worship our Lord and Savior.
-Feel the power of his presence and never-failing love as he attends to your needs and strengthens and blesses you with his abundant Mercy.
+We look forward to seeing everyone.
 For more information, call 717-215-4175.

 Education & Enrichment

-A Beginning Experience Weekend for those suffering the loss of a spouse through death, divorce or separation will take place at Camp Kirchenwald in Lebanon County, May 13-15, 2022.
-The ecumenical Beginning Experience weekends are an approved program of the Church.
+A Beginning Experience Weekend for those suffering the loss of a spouse through death, divorce or separation will take place at Camp Kirchenwald in Lebanon, May 5-7.
+The ecumenical weekends are an approved program in the Diocese of Harrisburg.
 Hundreds of persons have been helped to move towards successful, productive, happy lives by attending one of these weekends.
 The weekend is led by persons who have lost a spouse through death or divorce and are trained in facilitating a weekend.
-Beginning Experience is the Church at work to provide help, healing and spiritual restoration.
-For information, visit www.hbgdiocese.org/marriage-and-family or www.beginningexperience.org.
-Information can also be obtained by contacting the Harrisburg Beginning Experience Team at 717-379-0800 or email@example.com.
-All CDC recommendations will be followed during the retreat weekend.
-The number of attendees may be limited due to current COVID regulations.
-The program could be cancelled pending changing pandemic circumstances.
+Each Beginning Experience Team is certified by the International Beginning Experience Organization.
+Beginning Experience is your Church at work to provide help, healing and spiritual restoration.
+Visit www.hbgdiocese.org/marriage-and-family/ or www.beginningexperience.org.
+Information can also be obtained by contacting the Harrisburg Beginning Experience Team at phone 717-379-0800 or e-mail at firstname.lastname@example.org.

 Events & Fundraisers